Daenerys Targaryen: Recognition and awards

-Clarke received an Emmy Award for Best Supporting Actress in a Drama in 2011, as well as a Scream Award for Breakout Performance by a Female.
+Clarke received a Scream Award for Breakout Performance by a Female.
 She also earned a Gracie Allen Award for Outstanding Female Rising Star in a Drama Series or Special in 2012.
 Clarke, along with the other main cast members, was nominated seven times for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 Clarke received Primetime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2013, 2015 and 2016.
 She was also nominated for a Critics' Choice Television Award for Best Supporting Actress in a Drama Series for the role in 2013 and 2016.
 Other nominations include the Golden Nymph Award for Outstanding Actress in a Drama Series in 2012, the Satellite Award for Best Supporting Actress in a Series, Miniseries or Television Film, and the MTV Movie & TV Award for Best Actor In A Show in 2017.
 Many publications, including The Hollywood Reporter and Rolling Stone, place Daenerys among the best Game of Thrones characters.
 In IGNs Top 100 Game of Thrones Characters list, Terri Schwartz stated that Daenerys "is one of the most monumental characters on Game of Thrones".

 In response to the popularity of the character, the names "Daenerys" and "Khaleesi" became popular choices for babies and pets.
 Parents who used the name "Daenerys" said they were inspired by the strength and beauty of the character and her actions in liberating slaves and assuming power in her own right.
 The character on the 2010s television series took a darker turn, which prompted discussion about whether parents would regret having used the name.
 The name declined in popularity after the end of the series but remains in regular use.
 There were 108 newborn American girls who were given the name in 2021.
 Another 123 newborn American girls were given the name in 2022.